Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/CHATGPT-DIAGNOSTIC-REPORT.md

 - ✅ Prometheus configured to scrape via SSH tunnels
 - ✅ Grafana connected to Prometheus data source
 - ✅ Live metrics flowing from AWS → Prometheus → Grafana
+- ✅ **FIM Agents with Prometheus instrumentation** (ports 8080, 8082, 8084)
+- ✅ **CMDB Collectors with Prometheus instrumentation** (ports 8081, 8083, 8085)
+- ✅ **FIM/CMDB SSH tunnels** for secure metrics collection
+- ✅ **Prometheus alerting rules** for security and system monitoring
+- ✅ **FIM audit and investigation tools** for compliance reporting
+- ✅ **Comprehensive Grafana dashboards** for FIM/CMDB visualization
+- ✅ **Production-grade monitoring stack** with enterprise capabilities

-### **🔧 CURRENT ISSUE - Dashboard Access:**
+### **🔧 CURRENT ISSUE - Dashboard Access (Minor):**
 The lab dashboard at http://localhost:8088/simple-monitoring-dashboard.html is not loading properly.
 The HTTP server was started but the dashboard may not be accessible.
+This is a minor issue as all core monitoring functionality is working through Grafana.

 ## **CURRENT PROBLEM DETAILS:**
 - **Dashboard URL**: http://localhost:8088/simple-monitoring-dashboard.html